osquery/foundation/docs/office-hours/20210803_meeting_notes.md

 As a side note, we'll (eventually) need CI.
 Which brings in a lot of questions about github actions.
 And a question abouy where we can even host m1 machines.
 Though we think we can defer this a little.

 We might be able to cross compile.
-Stefano says he make a simple proof of concept that had cmake build univeral binaries.
+Stefano says he make a simple proof of concept that had cmake build universal binaries.
 Though if we needed different library versions for different architectures, which would be an issue.

 ## Mutual TLS via the system cert stores